-- A natural resources inventory which shall, at a minimum, describe any important features, wildlife habitat or other environmentally sensitive areas which may be disturbed by the proposed development or that may abut the site.
-The most recent version of the Natural Service Network (NSN) user guide and associated map available through the Planning Department or its website (www.pelhamweb.com/planning) should be consulted to confirm inventory findings for the subject parcel and adjacent parcels. - Special consideration shall be given to the location of large contiguous forest stands, wildlife corridors, environmentally sensitive areas, historic sites, trails, active farms or farmlands which are located on the site or on properties which abut the site. - B. Preliminary Open Space Subdivision Development Data: - 1.
-A plan of the site, which shows the areas proposed for development, common areas (and their uses), and areas that are proposed as protected open space. - 2.
+1. A natural resources inventory which shall, at a minimum, describe any important features, wildlife habitat or other environmentally sensitive areas which may be disturbed by the proposed development or that may abut the site.
+The most recent version of the Natural Service Network (NSN) user guide and associated map available through the Planning Department or its website (www.pelhamweb.com/planning) should be consulted to confirm inventory findings for the subject parcel and adjacent parcels.

+2. Special consideration shall be given to the location of large contiguous forest stands, wildlife corridors, environmentally sensitive areas, historic sites, trails, active farms or farmlands which are located on the site or on properties which abut the site.

+B. Preliminary Conservation Subdivision Development Data:

+- 1. A plan of the site, which shows the areas proposed for development, common areas (and their uses), and areas that are proposed as protected open space. - 2.
 The plan shall also show any areas which are considered as view-sheds, active farming, recreation (proposed or current), environmentally sensitive areas and any trails or corridors which are to be protected. - 3.
 A proposed layout of homes sites, roadways on the property, limitations on land clearing and buffer zones along with a discussion of how the proposed layout will provide for the greatest protection of the open space lands, an environmentally sensitive development and a quality neighborhood. - 4.
-Request for waivers. - C. A yield plan as defined in Section 205-3. - D. Final Application
+A request for any density offset which the applicant may seek. - 5.
+Request for waivers. - C. A yield plan as defined in Section 205-3.

+D. Final Application

-Upon review of this information and approval of a yield plan the applicant shall be authorized to proceed with a complete, fully-engineered Open Space Subdivision Plan in accordance with the Planning Board's yield plan approval.
+Upon review of this information and approval of a yield plan the applicant shall be authorized to proceed with a complete, fully-engineered Conservation Subdivision Plan in accordance with the Planning Board's yield plan approval.

-205-3 Yield Plan
+Section 205-3 Yield Plan

-In accordance with the Open Space Subdivision Ordinance, the applicable density shall be determined through submittal of a yield plan.
+In accordance with the Conservation Subdivision Ordinance, the applicable density shall be determined through submittal of a yield plan.
 The yield plan shall be reviewed and approved by the Planning Board in accordance with the following: